appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/refresh-oauth-tokens.md

 # Refresh OAuth Tokens

-This guide shows how to refresh OAuth tokens, ensuring continuous and secure access to your applications.
+This guide provides step-by-step instructions on how to refresh OAuth tokens, ensuring uninterrupted and secure access to applications by extending their validity

-## Set-Up
+## Get access tokens

-The authorization endpoint validates users based on their email and password, allowing entry only to authorized individuals.

 To enable secure access and build a reliable connection between Appsmith and the platform, follow these steps to set up the authorization endpoint.